Matagi

 The project has aroused great interest from the Spanish (Tokyo) and Japanese (Madrid) embassies; the respective ambassadors have recognized that "it’s an artistic proposal and socio-cultural exchange that reinforces historical ties and contributes to the knowledge of a traditional Japanese subculture, unknown even among a large part of the Japanese population."

-MATAGI currently has a traveling exhibition sponsored by SIGMA and B Travel which, after being shown in Barcelona and Madrid, has been exhibited by the Spanish Embassy in Tokyo in autumn 2022.
+MATAGI currently has a traveling exhibition in Europe sponsored by SIGMA, after being shown in Barcelona, Madrid and Tokyo.

 Matagi Book